sbalbale/trinity-accidentals/README.md

 npm run deploy:web
 ```

+> **Note:** This project uses a `vercel.json` file in the root directory to explicitly set the `outputDirectory` to `web/.next`.
+This is required for Vercel to correctly locate the build artifacts in this monorepo structure.

 ### Deploying the Studio (CMS)

 If you update the Data Schemas (e.g., adding a new field for "Beatboxer"), you must deploy the Studio so the Business Manager can see it.